mrtyormaa/Foreign-Exchange/src/randomforest/readme.md

 ###Random Forest Properties
+There are total of 9 features.
+I am selecting 3 features at random for each decision tree.

 The forest properties can be changed as per requirement.
 The default values are as below:
  - totalFeatures = 9; // This part is hardcoded.
 This should not be changed.
 This is the total number of available fetures.